-ULEVs in particular have been rising in popularity and there are now more than 12,000 in Scotland with demand outpacing the rest of the UK since 2017.
+ULEVs in particular have been rising in popularity.
+There are now more than 12,000 in Scotland, with demand outpacing the rest of the UK since 2017.

-This has been stimulated by support from the Scottish Government which has provided more than £40m through its Low Carbon Transport Loan scheme.
+This demand has been stimulated by support from the Scottish Government which has provided more than £40 million through its Low Carbon Transport Loan scheme.

-A further £17m has been pledged, as part of its Programme for Government 2019-20, to support the scheme which is administered by the Energy Saving Trust: https://www.energysavingtrust.org.uk/scotland/grants-loans/electric-vehicle-loan
+A further £17m has been pledged, as part of its Programme for Government 2019-20, to support the scheme which is administered by the Energy Saving Trust.

 Investment has also led to Scotland having one of the most comprehensive charge point networks in Europe and it’s growing all the time.
-Find out more about the ChargePlace Scotland and its locations here: https://chargeplacescotland.org/
+Find out more about the ChargePlace Scotland and its locations here.

 Embracing active travel is a great way to avoid having to drive into a low emission zone.

-And how fit you get is entirely up to you thanks to the rise in popularity and effectiveness of battery assisted e-bikes which let you decide how hard you work.
-There are also e-cargo bikes which make it even easier to carry everything you’re likely to need.
+How fit you get is entirely up to you, thanks to the rise in popularity and effectiveness of battery assisted e-bikes which let you decide how hard you work.
+There are also e-cargo bikes which make it even easier to carry everything you’re likely to need about town.

 Click on these links for the Energy Saving Trust e-bike loan and the Energy Saving Trust e-bike grant fund for local authorities, public sector agencies, further and higher education institutions, active travel hubs and community groups.